 The Singapore Academy of Law (SAL) is headed by the Senate with Chief Justice Sundaresh Menon as President, and the Attorney-General, the Supreme Court Bench and key leaders of the various branches of the legal profession, as members.
-The day-to-day running of SAL comes under the Secretariat headed by SAL’s Chief Executive, Mr Rama Tiwari.
+The day-to-day running of SAL comes under the Secretariat headed by SAL’s Chief Executive, Mr Yeong Zee Kin.

-The work of SAL is largely driven by a 12-member SAL Executive Board which focuses on five key areas:
+The work of SAL is largely driven by a 11-member SAL Executive Board which focuses on five key areas:

-- Legal Education: Through virtual and offline conferences, seminars and workshops, the Legal Education cluster develops the professional capabilities of the sector.
+- Learning & Professional Development Cluster: Through virtual and offline conferences, seminars and workshops, the Learning & Professional Development Cluster develops the professional capabilities of the sector.
 The cluster is guided by its own Legal Industry Framework for Training and Education (LIFTED), which charts a course forward for the profession.
 The cluster also overseas the Specialist Accreditation Scheme, an assessment process which recognises legal practitioners' expertise and experience in specialised area of law.

-- Legal Publishing and Knowledge: With a view to growing the knowledge of the profession, this cluster publishes and disseminates primary and secondary content related to the law, past and present.
+- Academy Publishing Cluster: With a view to growing the knowledge of the profession, this cluster publishes and disseminates primary and secondary content related to the law, past and present.
 This is done through the journals and books of Academy Publishing as well as its research portal LawNet.

 - Legal Research & Publications Cluster: Developing and promoting Singapore Law through legal research and law reform projects.